deguree2718/deod/README.md

 A simple bot, if anyone needs I can keep adding more stuff into it, so far it has four functions

-ps: I still did not manage to dockerize the bot, if anyone's got any tips I'd very much appreciate it (meaning I won't be running the bot frequently)
+ps: Managed to dockerize it, now all I gotta find is somewhere to host it and it'll be up and running

 ## RNG
 !roll